Datatypes

 }

-The Nautilus is a perfect use-case for a perimeter. it's oblong and easy to outline with satellite imagery
+The Nautilus is a perfect use-case for a perimeter. it's oblong and easy to outline with satellite imagery.
+Climbs inside the polygon are undoubtedly on the Nautilus

 Tags (area.tags)